purvithakor/aws-machine-learning-1/aws-machine-learning-1-master/Creating a DLAMI EC2 Instance on GWU-AWS/README.md

 ### 10. It will show a warning, telling you that "Your instance configuration is not eligible for the free usage tier", ignore it, and choose "Launch"
 ![](https://github.com/yuxiaohuang/aws-machine-learning-1/blob/master/aws-machine-learning-1-master/Creating%20a%20DLAMI%20EC2%20Instance%20on%20GWU-AWS/screenshots/9.png)

 ### 11. Enter a name for your private key, don't use spaces, and select "Download Key Pair".
-Pay attention to the folder/location where you download your key, you will need it to connect to your instance in the following steps.
+### Pay attention to the folder/location where you download your key, you will need it each time you ssh into your instance.
 ![](https://github.com/yuxiaohuang/aws-machine-learning-1/blob/master/aws-machine-learning-1-master/Creating%20a%20DLAMI%20EC2%20Instance%20on%20GWU-AWS/screenshots/10.png)
  - Hint: If, after downloading your key, the key/file somehow gets renamed to something like "brent_skoumal_ML1_key.pem.txt", you should right click on it and rename it.
  - The key has to be saved with the ".pem" extension or else your computer won't treat it as a certificate.